-• Source citations and other notes should be formatted as footnotes.
+• Articles should include thorough source citations.
+Citations and other notes should be formatted as footnotes.

 • Graphics of any type should be provided as high-resolution jpeg or tiff files.
 Authors are responsible for obtaining permission for use of any image covered by copyright.
 Image packages should include the raw digital image file and a separate Word document with the necessary captions and image credit lines.